marcodigennaro/WindML/KPIs.md

 | vaex    | 3.11             | 268.40 MB             |
 | modin   | 11.60            | 245.38 MB             |

+**Conclusion**:
-  - Time Efficiency: Lower time values indicate better performance.
-Vaex and Pandas show best results,
+  - Time Efficiency: Vaex and Pandas show best results,
-  - Memory Efficiency: Lower memory usage is crucial for scalability, especially for processing large datasets on limited hardware.
-Vaex and Modin demonstrate significant memory efficiency,
+  - Memory Efficiency: Modin and Vaex show best results,
-  - Ease of Use and Integration: Pandas is more largely available and robust.
+  - Ease of Use and Integration: Pandas is more available.

-* Processor: 3,1 GHz Dual-Core Intel Core i5
-* Memory: 8 GB 2133 MHz
+- **Read_One**
+  1. Read and Clean data, check for missing values and outliers 1.1.
+Check for emtpy features: There is no empty column, so we can keep all features.
+    1.2 Check uniformity of Database with respect to month, day and hour: The distribution of data is uniform.
+    1.3 Exploratory Data Analysis (EDA)
+    1.4 Find univariate outliers using box plots
+      - Pitch_angle (Ba_avg):
+        - Discretization issue with 'Ba_avg' -> introducing 'rounded_Ba_avg'
+        - Removing outliers (keeping only -5 < Ba < 5)

 - **Prediction Accuracy**: